 Mary C: Baking soda is a common cleaning ingredient.
 I pour some down kitchen sinks then add vinegar.
 It leaves them clean and fresh smelling.
 Plus I love watching the bubbling.

 (Ok so I know it’s not just me who loves watching baking soda bubble!)

-Marie Lincoln When my garbage disposal start to smell bad, I grind ice cubes up to loosen up food and grime.
+Marie Lincoln When my garbage disposal start to smell bad, I grind ice cubes and olive oil up to loosen up food and grime.

 Elizabeth S: Best tip I can give you, iron the washing as it dries.
 If it’s not quite dry, iron it and put on a hanger or a cloths airer.
 Once it’s fully dry it can be put away.
 Leaving dry washing in an ironing pile creases it dreadfully and takes much longer to iron.
 Everyone hates ironing.

 Deborah M: Or just hang it up and never